Appendix I - Part 2

 By 1871 Richard and Amelia were living at 47 Hanover Square, London.
 Richard, now 47 describes himself as a "traveller".
 Daughter "Mary" was back at home.
 She is now 22 and a milliner.

-In 1881 Richard and Amelia are living at 5 Brigade Terrace, Battersea and Richard is a warehouseman in the woollen trade.
+In 1881 Richard and Amelia are living at 5 Brigade Terrace, Battersea and Richard is a warehouseman in the woolen trade.
 Neither child remains at home.

 In 1891 they are living at 328 High Street, Battersea and 68 year cold Richard is a drapers traveller.
 Amelia Spillman died in 1892, aged 70 (Reg Gen March Qtr 1892 Wandsworth 1d 527).
 Richard Spillman died in 1897 aged 74 (Reg Gen Sept Qtr 1897 Wandsworth 1d 393).

-Nothing more has been traced about either of their children.
+Nothing more has been traced about either of Richard and Eliza's children.

 Elizabeth Jones nee Wetmore